lucono/karma-test-explorer/README.md

 ## Why this Extension

-Karma Test Explorer is a complete rewrite of the deprecated [Angular/Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer) extension, and is aimed at facilitating various significant enhancements and new features, with a focus on robust support for:
+Karma Test Explorer is a complete rewrite of the deprecated [Angular/Karma Test Explorer](https://github.com/Raagh/angular-karma_test-explorer), and adds various significant enhancements and new features to provide robust support for:

 - Cloud and remote development sceanarios with [Dev Containers](https://code.visualstudio.com/docs/remote/containers)
 - Good performance with large projects having many thousands of tests
+- Zero-configuration user experience that "just works" for most setups
 - Flexibility to support a wide range of testing scenarios and workflows
-- Smooth user experience to "just work" without any or much configuration
 - Reliability, usability, and productivity

 ## Features